-- 28.09 (a) Where a permanent employee is placed in accordance with the provisions of this Article in a position for which a lower wage rate is applicable, such employee shall continue to receive the rate he/she was receiving prior to such re-assignment for the twenty-four (24) month period immediately following the effective date of his/her re-assignment (the "Wage Protection Period").
+- 28.10 (a) Where a permanent employee is placed in accordance with the provisions of this Article, with the exception of clause 28.15, in a position for which a lower wage rate is applicable, such employee shall continue to receive the rate he/she was receiving prior to such placement for the twenty-four (24) month period immediately following the effective date of his/her placement (the "Wage Protection Period").
 Following the expiry of the twenty-four (24) month period, such employee will then receive the rate applicable to his/her new position.
-Such change in rate will be effective the first of the pay period following the expiry of the aforementioned twenty-four (24) month period. - 28.09 (b) In those cases where an increment structure would apply, no further increments applicable to an employee's former position shall be granted following his/her re-assignment pursuant to the provisions of this Article. - 28.09 (c) An employee reassigned under this article who retires from the position to which he/she was reassigned within the twelve (12) month period (the "Additional Wage Protection Period") immediately following the wage protection period, shall be paid, upon his/her retirement from the City, a lump sum amount less all applicable deductions equal to the difference between the rate he/she was receiving prior to his/her reassignment and the rate applicable to his/her new position for all hours worked during the Additional Wage Protection Period.
+Such change in rate will be effective the first of the pay period following the expiry of the aforementioned twenty-four (24) month period. - 28.10 (b) In those cases where an increment structure would apply, no further increments applicable to an employee's former position shall be granted following his/her placement pursuant to the provisions of this Article. - 28.10 (c) An employee placed under this Article, with the exception of clause 28.15, who retires from the position to which he/she was placed within the twelve (12) month period (the "Additional Wage Protection Period") immediately following the wage protection period, shall be paid, upon his/her retirement from the City, a lump sum amount less all applicable deductions equal to the difference between the rate he/ she was receiving prior to his/her placement and the rate applicable to his/her new position for all hours worked during the Additional Wage Protection Period.
 All regular hours paid during this period shall be pensionable earnings.